SIAM NATURAL

 a culinary vinegar and herbs, it makes an excellent salad dressing.

-Infants probably consume between 0.3 and 1 gram per kilogram
+Infants probably consume between 0.3 and 1 gram

 that contains coconut oil.
 This amount appears to have always been protective